cstml/cstml.github.io/_posts/2021-08-04-Haskell-Either.md

 Where the first function will be applied to the `Left` and the second to the `Right`.

-The Appplicative nature of `Either`
+The Applicative nature of `Either`
 ---

 Say we wanted to check if the result is odd.
 The `Functor` nature of `Either`